Work resumes normally in Catalonia as Spain enforces direct rule

 “THINGS HAVE TO CARRY ON”

 Other regional leaders did not turn up to their offices though some of their staff did.
 One of 140 senior officials appointed directly by the outgoing government described the situation as “normal” and said he had not yet received any letter of dismissal.

 “We civil servants want everything to be normal.
 Things have to carry on.
-The day-to-day work still has to be done,” said the official, who works with former Catalan vice-president Junqueras.
+The day-to-day work still has to be done,” said the official, who works with the outgoing vice-president, Junqueras.

-Two hundred thousand public sector workers receive salaries paid by the Catalan region, and another 100,000 in the region directly on the Madrid government.
+Two hundred thousand public sector workers receive salaries paid by the Catalan region, and another 100,000 in the region rely directly on the Madrid government.

 Hundreds of thousands of supporters of a unified Spain marched on Sunday in one of the biggest shows of force yet by the so-called silent majority that has watched as regional political leaders push for Catalan independence.